MicroPasts/micropasts-blog-gatsby/src/content/post/2016/01/08/wonders-of-the-deep-bronze-age-finds-from-the-river-thames-in-the-bronze-age-index.md

 This blog was based on a paper I presented on 20th April 2015 at the [*Tales the River Tells: Later Prehistoric Finds from In and Around the Thames* ](http://www.prehistoricsociety.org/events/event/tales_the_river_tells/)Conference run by the [Prehistoric Society](http://www.prehistoricsociety.org/) and the [Later Prehistoric Finds Group](https://sites.google.com/site/laterprehistoricfindsgroup/).
 Many thanks to [Michael Marshall](http://www.mola.org.uk/people/michael-marshall) (Museum of London Archaeology) and [Courtney Nimura](https://oxford.academia.edu/CourtneyNimura) (University of Oxford) for inviting me to speak at the conference.

-**Bibliography**
+### Bibliography

-- BRADLEY, R. 1990: The Passage of Arms (Cambridge University Press).
+- Bradley, R. 1990: The Passage of Arms (Cambridge University Press).
-- BRADLEY, R. and GORDON, K. 1988: Human skulls from the River Thames, their dating and significance.
+- Bradley, R. and Gordon, K. 1988: Human skulls from the River Thames, their dating and significance.
 Antiquity 62, 503–9.
-- COHEN, N. 2010: Liquid History: Excavating London’s great river, the Thames.
+- Cohen, N. 2010: Liquid History: Excavating London’s great river, the Thames.
 [Current Archaeology 244 (July 2010)](http://www.archaeology.co.uk/articles/features/liquid-history-excavating-londons-great-river-the-thames.htm)
-- COLQUHOUN, I. and BURGESS, C. 1988: The swords of Britain.
+- Colquhoun, I. and Burgess, C. 1988: The swords of Britain.
 Prähistorische Bronzefunde IV.5.
 Munich: Beck.
-- COTTON, J. 1999: Ballast-Heavers and Battle-Axes: The ‘Golden Age’ of Thames Finds.
+- Cotton, J. 1999: Ballast-Heavers and Battle-Axes: The ‘Golden Age’ of Thames Finds.
 In Coles, A. and Dion, M. (eds.), Mark Dion: Archaeology (Black Dog Publishing), 58–71.
-- COWIE, R. and EASTMOND, D. 1997: An archaeological survey of the foreshore in the Borough of Richmond upon Thames.
+- Cowie, R. and Eastmond, D. 1997: An archaeological survey of the foreshore in the Borough of Richmond upon Thames.
 London Archaeologist 8 (4-5), 87-93, 115-121.
-- EHRENBERG, M.R.
+- Ehrenberg, M.R.
 1977: Bronze Age Spearheads from Berkshire, Buckinghamshire and Oxfordshire (Oxford, BAR Brit.
 Ser.
 34).
-- EHRENBERG, M. 1980: The Occurrence of Bronze Age Metalwork in the Thames: An Investigation.
+- Ehrenberg, M. 1980: The Occurrence of Bronze Age Metalwork in the Thames: An Investigation.
 Transactions of the London and Middlesex Archaeological Society 31, 1–15.
-- FIELD, D. 1989: Tranchet axes and Thames picks: Mesolithic core tools from the west London Thames.
+- Field, D. 1989: Tranchet axes and Thames picks: Mesolithic core tools from the west London Thames.
 Trans London Middlesex Archaeol Soc 40, 18.
-- NEEDHAM, S. 1988: Selective deposition in the British Early Bronze Age.
+- Needham, S. 1988: Selective deposition in the British Early Bronze Age.
 World Archaeology 20(2), 229–48.
-- NEEDHAM, S. and BURGESS, C. 1980: The later Bronze Age in the Lower Thames Valley: the Metalwork Evidence.
+- Needham, S. and Burgess, C. 1980: The later Bronze Age in the Lower Thames Valley: the Metalwork Evidence.
 In Barrett, J. and Bradley, R. (eds.), The British Later Bronze Age (Oxford, BAR Brit.
 Ser.
 83 (i)), 437–70.
-- O’CONNOR, B. 1980: Cross-Channel Relations in the Later Bronze Age (Oxford, BAR Int.
+- O’Connor, B. 1980: Cross-Channel Relations in the Later Bronze Age (Oxford, BAR Int.
 Ser.
 91 (i) and (ii)).
-- PEARCE, S. 1984: Bronze Age Metalwork in Southern Britain (Princes Risborough).
+- Pearce, S. 1984: Bronze Age Metalwork in Southern Britain (Princes Risborough).
-- ROWLANDS, M.J.
+- Rowlands, M.J.
 1976: The Production and Distribution of Metalwork in the Middle Bronze Age in Southern Britain (Oxford, BAR 31).
-- THOMAS, R. 1984: Bronze Age Metalwork from the Thames at Wallingford.
+- Thomas, R. 1984: Bronze Age Metalwork from the Thames at Wallingford.
 Oxoniensia 49, 9–18.
-- YORK, J. 2002: The Life Cycle of Bronze Metalwork from the Thames.
+- York, J. 2002: The Life Cycle of Bronze Metalwork from the Thames.
 Oxford Journal of Archaeology 21(2), 77-92.